dbafromthecold/vestaboard/raspberry-pi/README.md

 one utterance; a pause can end that utterance, so speak the whole message before pausing.
 The wake window is measured when final transcripts arrive.

+The program keeps listening after each post.
+Begin each new message with the wake phrase; press Ctrl+C to stop.
+Use the service below to keep listening after closing SSH and to start again after a reboot.

 If the recogniser consistently spells the name differently, change `WAKE_PHRASE` to something simpler such as `"hey board"` and reload the configuration.
 No automatic HTTP retries are made: after a timeout, check the board before